 Most questions will be in relation to equipment, safety regulations, identification of refrigerants, and safe shipping practices.
 These types of questions appear in all sections.

 This section of the test will cover general knowledge related to refrigerants and their regulation.
 Think of this as the foundation.
-Everything else on the text will be built on the same information as found in the core section.
+Everything else on the test will be built on the same information as found in the core section.
 Students are required to pass the core section and one other before they are certified.
 So this section is required for all certifications but in itself is not a certification.

 This section tests a student’s knowledge of small appliances that contain up to 5 pounds of refrigerant.
 This refrigerant must also be sealed at the factory.
 A few examples of appliances covered under Type I are window unit air conditioners and vending machines.
 In order to become a Type I technician, you must pass the Core and Type I sections of the exam.